yastn/yastn/docs/source/tensor/algebra.rst

 Spectral decompositions and truncation
 --------------------------------------

-See examples: :ref:`examples/tensor/decomposition:decompositions of symmetric tensors`.
+See examples at :ref:`examples/tensor/decomposition:decompositions of symmetric tensors`.

 .. autofunction:: yastn.linalg.svd
 .. autofunction:: yastn.linalg.svd_with_truncation